-Lane paving is an effective means of dust reduction, offers better drainage and prevents erosion of the lane surface.
-Proper driveway crossings often replace ramps or built-up material in the gutter, resulting in improved drainage and ensures accessibility for mobility devices is maintained.
+Lane paving is an effective means of dust reduction, offers better drainage, and prevents erosion of the lane surface.
+Proper driveway crossings often replace ramps or built-up material in the gutter, resulting in improved drainage.

 Low effective interest rates, as set by the Alberta Capital Finance Authority, and a 15 year amortization help lower annual costs for affected property owners.